WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Cluster Members

 The membership classifications determined in this work are generally the same as those determined in \citetalias{geller_wiyn_2009}.
 However, there are a few notable membership changes between that work and this one, primarily due to improved parallax and proper-motion precisions with Gaia.

-Three previously reported binary blue stragglers (WOCS 451, 1888, and 7782) are not members under our analysis; the first due to being a foreground star and outside the cluster proper-motion distribution and the latter two due to having a very low probability of proper-motion membership ($\mathrm{P}_\mu< 10^{-6}$).
+Three previously reported binary BSSs (WOCS 451, 1888, and 7782) are not members under our analysis; the first due to being a foreground star and outside the cluster proper-motion distribution and the latter two due to having a very low probability of proper-motion membership ($\mathrm{P}_\mu< 10^{-6}$).
 One previously reported member single-star BSS, WOCS 1366, is not a proper-motion member.
-WOCS 4945---the faintest BSS of the cluster---and WOCS 4540---a BSS with a secure WD companion modeled by \cite{sun_wocs_2023}---have orbital gamma velocities of $-40.5 \pm 0.7$ km $\mathrm{s^{-1}}$ and $-40.4 \pm 0.3$ km $\mathrm{s^{-1}}$, respectively, and RV membership probabilities of 46\% and 33\%, respectively, putting them slightly outside the bounds of our membership criteria, yet overlapping the cluster's velocity at $<1\sigma$.
-These stars are proper-motion members (96\% and 92\%, respectively), within $3\sigma$ errors on the cluster parallax distribution ($1894.6_{-130.9}^{+151.9}$ pc and $1941.2_{-41.8}^{+43.72}$ pc, respectively), and located in projection near the center of the cluster ($0.04^\circ$ and $0.08^\circ$ from the cluster center, respectively).
-We suspect that both are in fact binary cluster members and list them as such, but note these should be considered BSS candidates.
-WOCS 4447 is a binary in the blue straggler region with an unknown cluster membership.
-The radial-velocity range of the star overlaps that of the cluster, it has a 99\% proper-motion membership probability, and it is within the cluster in three dimensions spatially.
+WOCS 4945---the faintest BSS of the cluster, WOCS 4540---a BSS with a secure WD companion modeled by \cite{sun_wocs_2023}, and WOCS 5020---a very long period eccentric binary---have orbital gamma velocities of $-40.5 \pm 0.7$ km $\mathrm{s^{-1}}$, $-40.4 \pm 0.3$ km $\mathrm{s^{-1}}$, and $-44.5 \pm 1.0$ km $\mathrm{s^{-1}}$ respectively, and RV membership probabilities of 46\%, 33\%, and 13\%, respectively, putting them outside the bounds of our membership criteria, yet overlapping the cluster's velocity at $<1\sigma$.
+These stars are proper-motion members (96\%, 92\%, and 97\%, respectively), within $3\sigma$ errors on the cluster parallax distribution ($1894.6_{-130.9}^{+151.9}$ pc,$1941.2_{-41.8}^{+43.72}$ pc, and $1960.8^{39.2}_{-37.7}$, respectively), and located in projection near the center of the cluster ($0.04^\circ$, $0.08^\circ$, and $0.02^\circ$ from the cluster center, respectively).
+We suspect that all three are in fact binary cluster members and list them as such, but note these should be considered BSS candidates.
+See Section~\ref{subsec:wocs5020} for additional discussion on the RV membership of WOCS 5020.
+WOCS 4447 is a binary in the BSS region with an unknown cluster membership.
+The RV range of the star overlaps that of the cluster, it has a 99\% proper-motion membership probability, and it is within the cluster in three dimensions spatially.
 This star should also be considered a BSS candidate until an orbital solution is found.

 Seven additional previous member binary stars with orbit solutions do not satisfy our membership criteria.
 Five of the stars (WOCS 4390, 5700, 5356, 4595, and 4524) have high RV membership probabilities ($\geq 95 \%$) but are at the boundary of the cluster proper-motion distribution (Figure~\ref{fig:pmm_analysis}), so may be associated with the cluster. \cite{hunt_improving_2023} used HDBSCAN to determine cluster membership of NGC 188 using Gaia DR3 positions, parallax, and proper motions.
 They determined a membership probability between 33\% and 42\% for these five stars.
 WOCS 5762 has an orbital gamma velocity of $-40.5$ $\mathrm{km\;s^{-1}}$, which gives it an RV membership probability of 41\%, formally outside the bounds of our membership criteria, although with high proper-motion membership probability (99\%) and spatially within the cluster in three dimensions.
 Like with WOCS 4945 and 4540, we suspect that WOCS 5762 is also a binary cluster member and list it as such.
 WOCS 5242 is identified as a background star from its parallax.